jeddobson/tsvdro/README.md

 - - -

-<h2>Why do this??</h2>
+<h2>Why use this??</h2>

-- Capture critical bibliographic metadata
+- Capture and share critical bibliographic metadata.

-- Record workflow information (what produced this file? when was it produced?) necessary for reproduction
+- Record workflow information (what produced this file? when was it produced?) necessary for reproduction and replication.

-- Store data and metadata together in a single, platform-agnostic format (JSON)
+- Store data and metadata together in a single, platform-agnostic format (JSON).

-- Provide a standard interface for loading and saving data for computational applications
+- Provide a standard interface for loading and saving data for computational applications.

 - - -